Kalutu/time-master/README.md

 3. Start the timer: Click the play button to start the timer.
 The countdown will begin for the session length.
 4. Pause and resume: Click the play button again to pause the timer.
 Click it once more to resume the timer.
 5. Reset the timer: Click the reset button to reset the timer to its initial state.

-## Screenshots
-Include some screenshots or GIFs of the Time Master application here.

 ## Technologies Used
 - React: A JavaScript library for building user interfaces.